notInori/JS-UI-Library/Documentation.md

 ### Creating a Log
 To create a log you can use this `window.log()` function.

-The log message will be in the format of.
+Log message are displayed in the format of.
 ```
 [Time in format HH:MM:SS] [Optional Log Type] : [Log Message]
 ```